Last updated:

 adidas Football Boots for Kids

-Only the leather Copa for Kids misses a laceless version (for the Copa, Fusionskin is still applied, though a more solid synthetic is used rather than the textile in the adult boots), while the Predator and X have the laced and the laceless models.
+Only the leather Copa for Kids misses a laceless version (for the Copa, Fusionskin is still applied, though a more solid synthetic is used rather than the textile in the adult boots), while the Predator and F50 have the laced and the laceless models.
 Tech-wise, the kids boots represent the distinct features of their respective mother silos with slight adjustments to make them better suited for our young wearers.
-For example, adidas opts for the X to carry a simpler flexible outsole rather than the Carbitex Speedframe, whose energy-return feature might be physically too much for kids.
+For example, adidas opts for the F50 to carry a simpler flexible outsole rather than that of the Elite, whose energy-return feature might be physically too much for kids.

-More often than not, adidas Kids football boots would have the +, .1 and .3 but would skip the .2 and .4 entirely.
+More often than not, adidas Kids football boots would have the +, Elite and League but would skip the Pro and Club entirely.

 Retired adidas Boots